d12frosted/elpa-mirror/melpa/iedit-readme.txt

  - With digit prefix argument 0, only occurrences in current function are matched

- - Restricting symbols in current region can be done by pressing C-; again

  - Last renaming refactoring is remembered and can be applied to other buffers later

+ - Once in iedit mode, you can select a region and hit C-; again to restrict the search area to the region

  - Restricting the search area to just the current line can be done by pressing M-I.